Calgary Stampede: Exhibition

 When the agricultural exhibition was first launched in 1886, Alberta was an overwhelmingly rural province.
 Today, agricultural producers make up less than two percent of the province's population, but the exhibition remains an integral part of the Calgary Stampede.
 Nearly 70% of all Stampede visitors visit the Agriculture Zone for the displays and demonstrations as well as western events.
 Numerous competitions are held as part of the exhibition.
 The American National Cutting Horse Association sanctions a World Series of Cutting event, and the World Championship Blacksmith Competition used to be held, attracting top blacksmiths from around the world.
 Farm and ranch demonstrations feature numerous breeds of livestock along with stock dog trials and team penning competitions.

-Additionally, the exhibition serves to educate the public about Alberta's ranching and agricultural heritage along with modern food production displays through events like Ag-tivity in the City.
+Additionally, the exhibition serves to educate the public about Alberta's ranching and agricultural heritage along with modern food production displays through events like Ag-tivity in the city.
 The Stampede works with Alberta 4-H clubs to encourage youth participation in agricultural pursuits.

 Midway

 The Calgary Stampede midway has been operated by North American Midway Entertainment, and its predecessor Conklin Shows, since 1976.
 The midway is the only part of the event operated on a for-profit basis.
 It is considered an essential component of the Stampede, but is separate from the predominantly western theme.
 The midway opens on the Thursday night before other events begin, known as "sneak-a-peek" night.
 In addition to the traditional rides and carnival games, the midway features four concert areas.
 Nashville North, a large party tent, made its debut in 1993 as a country music venue.
-It was followed one-year later by what is now known as the Coca-Cola Stage that offers family entertainment during the day and rock and pop acts during the evenings.
+It was followed one-year later by what is now known as the Coca-Cola Stage that offers music acts across a variety of genres.
 The Saddledome hosts headlining acts, including Garth Brooks and The Beach Boys, who were booked for the Stampede's 100th anniversary in 2012.
 In 2018, the Stampede's newest concert venue, The Big Four Roadhouse, opened for Stampede-time and year-round events.